michelleconville/drizzle-and-shade/README.md

         As a shopper I can easily find a navigation bar and footer so that I can see what content there is on the website

-The Navigation bar contains the Drizzle & Shade logo which doubles as the link for the homepage, the other links are an All Products mega dropdown menu, All Umbrellas mega dropdown menu, Contact Us and FAQs.
+The navigation bar, which can be found on all pages, enables users to quickly access the site's key pages without having to use their browser's navigation buttons.
+It contains the Drizzle & Shade logo which doubles as the link for the homepage, the other links are an All Products mega dropdown menu, All Umbrellas mega dropdown menu, Contact Us and FAQs.
 There is a Search bar, a My Account link with Account related dropdown, and a link to the customers shopping bag.

 The navigation menu will display on all pages and changes into a hamburger menu on smaller devices.
 This will allow users to view the site from any device.